Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Conclusion and outlook

 The statistical limitation of this measurement contrasts with the case of \p1.
 Large \lya~forest samples from upcoming spectroscopic surveys, like DESI~\cite{DESI:2016fyo} and WEAVE~\cite{WEAVE:2016rxg} will offer good opportunities to measure \px~and \p3: with respect to SDSS, the line-of-sight density of these surveys is expected to increase by a factor of $\sim 4$, so that the pair statistics at small separation angles will be larger by more than an order of magnitude.
 This will lead to a substantial decrease of the statistical uncertainties.

 Clearly, the impact of systematic effects on those measurements should be carefully assessed in future work.
 However, we expect that these effects will be similar to those affecting \p1~measurements.
 In some cases, their intensity should naively be smaller than in the case of \p1.
 For example, the effect of uncorrelated noise is essentially cancelled out when cross-correlating different lines-of-sight.
-Also, continuum fitting mostly generates correlations between $\delta$ pixel values along an individual line-of-sight~\cite{Viel:2001hd}.
+Continuum fitting mostly introduces correlations between $\delta$ pixel values along an individual line-of-sight~\cite{Viel:2001hd}, however it may generate ``distortion'' effects similar to those encountered in measurements of the 3D correlation function~\cite{duMasdesBourboux:2020pck}.
 The same should hold for high-column density systems~\cite{Rogers:2017eji}.
 One exception is the impact of correlated noise, since nearby quasars are often observed during the same exposure with large multi-object spectrographs.
 In this article we presented an order-of-magnitude estimation of this effect in the case of SDSS data.